intelowlproject/pyintelowl/docs/index.rst

-   analyse              Send new analysis request config               Set or view config variables get-analyzer-config  Get current state of `analyzer_config.json` from the... jobs                 Manage Jobs tags                 Manage tags
+   analyse              Send new analysis request config               Set or view config variables get-analyzer-config  Get current state of `analyzer_config.json` from the... get-connector-config  Get current state of `connector_config.json` from the... jobs                 Manage Jobs tags                 Manage tags